The red circle indicates the time we discuss in this section

 - Yakidashi (2 to 3 inches above Machi) is often Suguha(straight line Hamon), even though the rest is irregular Boshi is often irregular Midare.

 - Detailed engravings, but more realistic than the previous times.

 - Settsu (Osaka area) ————Gassan Sadayoshi (月山貞吉) Gassan Sadakazu (月山貞一) Gassan family is famous for detailed carvings.

 - Musashi no Kuni (Tokyo area) ——Suishinshi Masahide (水心子正秀) Minamoto Kiyomaro (源 清麿) Taikei Naotane (大慶直胤) Taikei Yoshitane (大慶義胤) is famous for his carvings.

-Minamoto Kiyomaro(源清麿) Previously owned by my family
+Minamoto Kiyomaro(源清麿) Once my family possession

 - Tosa (四国: Shikoku area) ———————————————— Sa Yukohide (左行秀)